-If your balls get sweaty while you’re pumping iron at the gym or fleeing hungry sea monsters in a post-apocalyptic hellscape, that’s okay.
+If your balls get sweaty while you’re pumping iron at the gym or fleeing a hungry sea monsters in a post-apocalyptic hellscape, that’s okay.
 But if you’re sitting at your desk in the office or, worse, sitting on your couch next to a date, you do not want a swampy crotch.
 So you need to treat your nuts with the same respect you do your pits.
-But what’s the best method of doing that?
+But you might be wondering how to make sweaty balls dry.
 I’m going to tell you.

-My sweaty acorns and I tested six ball-conditioning agents to see how they stack up in terms of ease of use, price, and, most importantly, how it made my balls feel overall.
+My sweaty acorns and I tested six ball-conditioning agents to see how they stack up in terms of ease of use, price, and, most importantly, how it made my sweaty balls feel overall.
 I used a scale of 1-10 for various categories; one meaning the product was a bust (or a ball-buster, if you will).
 And 10, meaning that it’ll make your coins feel sparkly-fresh inside of their purse.